-One other thing to note here is that the stated rejection reason might not be the true reason.
+One other thing to note here is that the stated rejection reason might not be the true reason your deal didn’t get done.
 For example, your counterpart may tell you that there are several other competing deals which they need to prioritize and that their team just doesn’t have the bandwidth right now to push your deal through.
 While this might technically be true, it tells you that the real reason the deal didn’t get completed is that what you’re offering just isn’t a top priority right now.

 Continue to Send Updates

 Striking a balance for the advice I’m about to give can be tricky but if you do this correctly, it can be possible to resurrect deals that seem dead.
 If a potential corporate partner says no (for any reason), you can still continue to stay in touch with your counterpart and send updates on the state of your business.
 In particular, sending updates regarding milestones or objections that your counterpart was concerned about is crucial.